tago-io/analysis-example-dataRetention/README.md

 ## What this does
-Use your account token to get the list of devices, then go to each device removing the variables you choosed.
+Use your account token to get the list of devices, then go to each device removing the variables you chooses.

-## How to run the script on Tago
+## How to run the script on TagoIO
 Do your own modifications if you want.<br>
-Upload to Tago analysis, in the admin website.<br>
+Upload to TagoIO analysis, in the admin website.<br>
 Add the environment variable `account_token` with the account token of your choice.

 ## How to run the script from my computer